-Unlike a capstone course, an MBA thesis requires months or years of original research.
-Degree candidates begin working on their thesis when they start the program and gradually complete it.
-A thesis is a multi-page paper that students write individually as a prerequisite for graduating.
-Some universities require students to enroll in a special thesis seminar or course.
+Unlike capstone courses, MBA thesis projects require months or years of rigorous research.
+A thesis is a multipage paper that students write individually as a prerequisite for graduating.
+Degree candidates often begin working on their theses when they start their programs.
+Some universities require students to enroll in special thesis seminars or courses.
 Oftentimes, thesis seminars introduce students to faculty members who guide them through the process.
-Advisers help degree candidates structure their MBA theses.
-Some universities provide a thesis template that highlights the key sections students must include, such as an abstract and an appendix.

-An MBA degree prepares students to work in the upper-management areas of a business where they determine policy and create practices that help their company grow financially.
-Students should network with other degree candidates, entrepreneurs, and business professionals to learn more about business pitfalls and issues in their prospective career field.
-These connections can give students quality insight into the business community, which helps them select a comprehensive thesis topic.
-Degree candidates should also network with faculty members because they must choose a faculty member as their thesis adviser.
-The adviser consults the student’s course instructor and approves the thesis topic.
-Thesis topics explore the current issues business owners face or traditional industry problems.
+MBAs prepare students to work in upper management, in which they determine policy and create practices to help their companies grow financially.
+Students should network with other degree candidates, entrepreneurs, and business professionals to learn more about business pitfalls and issues in their prospective career fields.
+These connections give students quality insight into the business community and help them select comprehensive thesis topics.

 Completing Your MBA Thesis